parulv1/sgm-ad/README.md

 After completing the set-up for conda environment and `spectrome` path, you may go to the `spectrome` folder and type `jupyter notebook` or `jupyter lab` in your terminal to run the Jupyter notebooks.

 ## Files:
- - `../spectrome/notebooks`: contains three jupyter notebooks, `run_model_example.ipynb` is the basic simulation of frequency spectrums with default parameters for the HCP template connectome. `spatialcorrelation.ipynb` looks at the spatial correlations between the eigenmodes and the empirical spectra, and `reproduce_MEG_modeled_spectra.ipynb` compares optimized modeled spectra with the MEG spectra.
+ - `../spectrome/notebooks`: contains three jupyter notebooks, `run_model_example.ipynb` is the basic simulation of frequency spectrums with optimized parameters for controls and AD. `AD_CONT_stats.ipynb` shows the basic statistical corelations of parameters with MMSE and CDR in AD, and `AD_CONT_classification.ipynb` develops a random forest classifier with the optimized SGM parameters as features of the classifier.

  - `../spectrome/data`: contains intermediate data.
+    - `mean80_fibercount/count.csv`: HCP template connectome
-    - `mean80_fibercount/length.csv`: HCP template connectome and distance matrix.
+    - `mean80_fibercount/length.csv`: HCP template distance matrix.
-    - `individual_connectomes_reordered.nc`: individual subject's connectivity matrices (N = 36).
-    - `individual_psd_reordered_matlab.nc`: individual subject's MEG spectra (N = 36).
-    - `MSGM_Reordered_matlab_500iter.csv`: optimized model parameters for the 36 subjects.